 The energy sector is experiencing a massive digital transformation.
-This process is revolutionizing energy production, transmission, storage and also consumption.
+This process is revolutionizing energy production, transmission, storage, and also consumption.
 In fact, energy infrastructures are complex systems, and they have been built many years ago, which were not interconnected with digital equipment.
 The adoption of intelligent technology, such as artificial intelligence (AI) for monitoring systems, is enabling new business models as well as more effective asset management.
 But, digitization poses new challenges.
 Cyber risks can potentially impact every operation within a power plant particularly with the increased use of connected industrial devices or automated controls.
-This blog post delves into the cyber security threats in energy sector.
+This blog post delves into the cyber security threats in the energy sector.

 What increases the vulnerability of the energy sector?

 Cyber attacks are on the increase and the energy sector is an important target for criminals.
 Energy infrastructures have turned into highly distributed systems, which require proactive protection.
 Following are the three factors that increase the vulnerability of the energy sector.